 Skincare regimes for women in their 20s should be all about prevention.
 It’s important to slab on daily moisturizer with sunscreen with an SPF of at least 30 before you head out during the day.

 When it comes to eye creams, look for an all-purpose eye cream with hydrating properties to keep your under eye area plump and firm even after boozy Friday nights.
-Try Peter Thomas Roth’s Cucumber de-puffing eye cubes ($100) for calming, toning and tightening hungover eyes or Fresh’s Rose Hydrating eye cream ($67) for deeper hydration.
+Try Peter Thomas Roth Cucumber De-tox Hydra-gel Eye Patches ($93) for calming, toning and tightening hungover eyes or Fresh Rose Hydrating Eye Gel Cream ($67) for deeper hydration.
+For an eye cream before makeup, the Ole Henriksen Banana Bright Eye Crème ($59) will moisturise and brighten your undereyes, thereby allowing foundation and concealer to lay better and last longer.

 If you’re in your 30s